Refuse and Recycling Collections

 Only put garden waste in your garden waste wheeled bin - no household waste, soil or other waste products.
 Please do not overload the wheeled bin - if crews are struggling to move it then we may not be able to load it to the recycling vehicle.

 Please do not line your garden waste bin with black sacks/liners as we cannot recycle these.
-Thank you.

 Please continue supporting our frontline staff by following the advice.